Just looking for the quick facts?

 Does Metro by T-Mobile allow customers to use non-Metro by T-Mobile devices and applications for its Broadband Internet Access Services?

-Metro by T-Mobile customers may use any GSM, UMTS, or LTE device, such as a tablet or smartphone, to access our Broadband Internet Access Services, as long as they do not cause harm to our network. §/More information on GSM devices is available from the GSM Association at http://www.gsm.org/technology/index.htm.
+Metro by T-Mobile customers may use any compatible GSM, UMTS, or LTE or 5G device, such as a tablet or smartphone, to access our Broadband Internet Access Services, as long as they do not cause harm to our network.
+T-Mobile may limit activations of compatible devices More information on GSM is available from the GSM Association at http://www.gsm.org/technology/index.htm.
 If you did not purchase your device from Metro by T-Mobile, please be aware that Metro by T-Mobile has not made any determination as to the call quality, performance, or other functionality provided by the device.

 Our customers may use our Broadband Internet Access Services to access any lawful application, including real-time applications, in a manner consistent with our Terms and Conditions, Metro by T-Mobile reserves the right to take whatever measures are necessary to protect our network from potentially harmful devices and applications.
 The performance of a real-time application on our network depends on the speed and latency of the subscriber’s connection, as well as their chosen data plan (see above for details).

-How can customers manage their experience on the Broadband Internet Access Services provided by T-Mobile?
+How can customers manage their experience on the Broadband Internet Access Services provided by Metro by T-Mobile?

 You may block use of certain Internet sites or the Internet generally on individual lines, e.g., for privacy or child safety reasons.
 Additional information on Web Guard is available at https://www.metrobyt-mobile.com/shop/services/protection.